 Forty-four years after Spain pulled its colonial forces out, the people of Western Sahara are still waiting for independence.

-Much of the territory is controlled by Morocco and about half the indigenous Sahrawi languish in refugee camps in neighboring Algeria.
+Much of the territory is controlled by Morocco and about half the indigenous Sahawri languish in refugee camps in neighboring Algeria.

 Yet outside the region, there's little news coverage as Morocco has effectively blocked most independent reporting from territory.
 On this edition of Global Journalist, a look at the Western Sahara conflict and how it has been shaped by the Moroccan information blockade.